Learnability Window in Gated Recurrent Neural Networks: Empirical validation

-Direct inversion of the detectability relation to estimate lag-dependent sample-complexity exponents is statistically unstable near the detectability boundary and highly sensitive to finite-sample fluctuations.
-Moreover, such inversion does not provide additional structural insight beyond what is already captured by the envelope decay regime and the resulting behavior of $\widehat{\mathcal{H}}_N$.
-We therefore adopt the learnability window as the primary empirical observable, as it offers a robust and interpretable summary of the scaling consequences of the theory.

 \paragraph{Time-scale spectra.} To connect the envelope geometry back to gating, we inspect the distribution of neuronwise time scales $\{\tau_q\}_q$ inferred from the effective learning rates.
 Rather than relying solely on density estimates, we summarize these spectra via the CCDF, $\mathbb{P}(\tau_q \ge \tau)$, which directly quantifies the fraction of units operating on time scales longer than~$\tau$.
-Figure~\ref{fig:tau_hist} reports the empirical CCDFs for all architectures on a log-scaled $\tau$ axis, which makes heterogeneity in the slow tail immediately visible.
+Figure~\ref{fig:tau_hist} reports the empirical CCDFs for all architectures on log--log axes, making both bulk concentration and sparse slow tails visible.